angela1C/Multi-Paradigm-Programming-Shop-Project-2020/README.md

 - Operate in a live mode, where the user can enter a product by name, specify a quantity, and pay for it.
 The user should be able to buy many products in this way.

-#### Notes
-- The above described functionality is completed in both Python and C in a procedural programming style.
+- The above described functionality to be completed in both Python and C in a procedural programming style.
 - The functionality of the shop is replicated in an Object Oriented manner using either Python or Java.

 - The live mode, and the input files, should have the exact same behaviour in all implementations with an identical user experience.